Supreme Court Hands Total Wine, Other Out-Of-State Liquor Retailers A Big Win

 In dissent, Justice Neil Gorsuch reached for history and disagreed with the court's conclusion.

 "Alcohol occupies a complicated place in this country's history," Gorsuch wrote.
 "Some of the founders were enthusiasts; Benjamin Franklin thought wine was 'proof that God loves us.' ...
-Many in the Prohibition era were decidedly less enamored; they saw 'liquor [a]s a lawlessness unto itself.'"
+Many in the Prohibition era were decidedly less enamored; they saw 'liquor [as] a lawlessness unto itself.'"

 He noted that two separate constitutional amendments have been adopted to deal with alcohol's role in society.
 But there has been one consistency: "States may impose residency requirements on those who seek to sell alcohol within their borders to ensure that retailers comply with local laws and norms."